 - Leaves should be firm; if soft, wrinkly or

 anddesiccated, check roots for rot, and repot if necessary.
 If the roots are fine, ensure you’re watering as the media approaches dryness.
-High humidity (such as enclosing the plant in a plastic bag) will aid recovery if most or all of roots lost, but be careful ofrot is more likely to happen if you enclose them like this.
+High humidity (such as enclosing the plant in a plastic bag) will aid recovery if most or all of roots lost, but be careful ofrot is more likely to happen if you enclose them in a bag like this.

 - Phalaenopsis do best with

 60-70%50-65% humidity, but will grow and bloom , although more slowly and with fewer and smaller flowers,in lower humidity.
-You can use a Usehumidifier to raise humidity; however, regular watering and a good routine can be more effective than trying to alter your home environment – humidity pans and misting rarely effective.
+You can use a Usehumidifier to raise humidity; however, regular watering and a good routine can be more effective than trying to alter your entire home environment – humidity pans and misting rarely effective.

 Enclosing plant growing areas